nahidn228/nahidn228/README.md

 ###

+## 🌟 **About Me**

-<p align="left">✨ Creating bugs since 2024<br>📚 I'm currently learning TypeScript, and improving my full-stack development skills.<br>🎯 Goals: To become a top-tier Full-Stack Developer and contribute to impactful open-source projects.<br>🎲 Fun fact: I turn caffeine into code and ideas into reality!</p>
+<p align="left">✨ Creating bugs since 2024<br>📚 I'm currently learning TypeScript, and improving my full-stack development skills.<br>🎯 Goals: To become a top-tier Full-Stack Developer and contribute to impactful open-source projects.<br> 💡 **Open to Collaboration**: Have a great idea?
+Let's build it together! <br>🎲 Fun fact: I turn caffeine into code and ideas into reality!</p>

 ###